Trikke76/Zabbix-Book/docs/02-Starting with the basic configuration.md

 When wanting to leave the kios mode the button will be changed to 2 arrows poiting to the inside of the screen.
 Pressing this button will revert us back to the original state.

+???+ tip
+    We can also enter and exit kiosk mode by making use of parameters in our Zabbix url:
+    ```/zabbix.php?action=dashboard.view&kiosk=1``` - activate kiosk mode
+    or ```/zabbix.php?action=dashboard.view&kiosk=0``` - activate normal mode

+???+ note
+    There are many other page parameters we can use.
+A full list can be found [here](https://www.zabbix.com/documentation/7.0/en/manual/web_interface/page_parameters)
 Zabbix also has a global search menu that we can use to find hosts, host groups and templates.

 ![Image title](CH02/search-menu.png/){ width="200" }